rubengardner/rpsls/README.md

 ### Project Goals:

-* The website provides a structure that is easy to understand, navigate and to interact with.
+* The website provides a structure that is easy to understand, navigate and interact with.

-* Contains fun colors, interactivity and animations to engage the player in the game .
+* Contains fun colours, interactivity and animations to engage the player in the game.

 * Responsive design to make the site accessible on different devices.